 Road-tripping is a summer adventure that many of us find ourselves taking on whether traveling somewhere new or well-loved.
 While it can be all too easy to neglect taking care of our bodies while sitting for hours behind the wheel, simple strategies and preparation can keep all body systems running as well as your station wagon engine.
 Stay hydrated, snack wisely and switch drivers.
 Make time for movement breaks and remember your sunscreen!

 Contributed by Hannah Meier, 88 Acres Nutritionist and a registered dietitian and food advocate based in Boston, Massachusetts.
 She completed her combined Bachelor’s in Dietetics and Psychology at the University of Wisconsin - Madison in 2014 and moved to Massachusetts shortly after to complete her dietetic internship at Massachusetts General Hospital.
-She is now pursuing her Master’s in Nutrition Communication and Behavior Change at Tufts University Friedman School of Nutrition Science and Policy.
+After completing her Master’s in Nutrition Communication and Behavior Change at Tufts University Friedman School of Nutrition Science and Policy, she joined 88 Acres full-time.
 She believes nutrition can and should be accessible, easy, fun, and flexible.
 An avid runner and budding yogi, she practices living life in balance, using food as fuel and helping others find a happy relationship with food and exercise.
-Her favorite 88 Acres product is a schmear of pumpkin seed butter spread on a slice of sprouted grain toast, topped with pomegranate seeds.
+Her favorite 88 Acres product is a schmear of Pumpkin Seed Butter spread on a slice of sprouted grain toast, topped with pomegranate seeds.